-COVID-19 has wreaked havoc on the world of sports; Here’s a quick check-in to look at which leagues are coming back soon, and some that are still hosting events regardless.
+COVID-19 has wreaked havoc on the world of sports; Here’s a quick check-in give you a sports league suspension update.

 The opening day of Major League Baseball (MLB) came and went with little fanfare last week.
 Zero fanfare to be exact.
 It was the same with March Madness, the Stanley Cup playoffs and countless other major sporting events in the United States.
-With the coronavirus pandemic continuing to spread, every major sports league around the world has suspended or delayed their respective seasons.
+With the coronavirus pandemic continuing to spread, every major sports league around the world suffering suspension or delayed their respective seasons.

 Just one of the many facets of our daily life to be put on hold.
 An especially painful loss to sports fans because watching a good game is the perfect way to pass the time when at home.
 Gone are the hours arguing with friends over whose team is better, obsessing about your fantasy lineup or watching late-night replays on an endless loop.
 To fill the void, many have gone back to the archives to watch classic games or even turned to things such as marble racing or darts for entertainment.

 But what about sports bettors?
 One can’t exactly wager on a game that has already occurred.
-Sports bettors want to know when can we look forward to majors sports returning and what can we bet on in the meantime?
+Sports bettors want to know when can we look forward to major sports leagues returning and what can we bet on in the meantime?

 The NBA became the first major sports league to suspend their season after Rudy Gobert coughed on a microphone.